jamesfebin/AIBodh-Website/_posts/2025-09-30-bevy-rust-game-development-chapter-3.markdown

 **How does `.position()` work?**

 This iterator method searches through the array and returns the index of the first item where the condition is true.
 The closure `|&key| input.just_pressed(key)` checks each key: "was this key just pressed?"
 If the player presses `Digit3`, `.position()` returns `Some(2)` (because `Digit3` is at index 2 in the array).
 If no digit key is pressed, it returns `None`.
-It works like the filter operation.
+It's similar to the filter operation.

 **What's the `*` in `*current_entry`?**